hero2zero/burp-ssl-scanner-plus-plus/README.md

 ### Installation

-1. Download `burp-ssl-scanner-plus-plus.1.0.3.jar` from the releases
+1. Download `burp-ssl-scanner-plus-plus.x.x.x.jar` from the releases
 2. In Burp Suite, go to **Extensions** → **Installed**
 3. Click **Add** and select **Java** as extension type
-4. Browse to `burp-ssl-scanner-plus-plus.1.0.0.jar`
+4. Browse to `burp-ssl-scanner-plus-plus.x.x.x.jar`
 5. Click **Next** to load the extension

 ### Usage